Feliciano Viera: President of Uruguay

 A presidential message from 1916 also noted various developments that had taken place in Public Assistance.
 For instance, the Maternity Pavilion and shelter for pregnant women were inaugurated, "which includes the solution of the problem of defense and protection of helpless mothers, abandoned or temporarily unable to attend to their care and subsistence."
-Some improvements were implemented in other Assistance services, including "acquisition of land adjoining the Eermín Ferreira Hospital, repairs in some rooms of the Maciel Hospital and of surgical instruments for the same, repairs in one of the pavilions of the Pereira Rosell Hospital, increase in the rolling stock of the Permanent Medical Service, increase in the technical administration staff, etc. of the aforementioned service, the works of the Gynecology Pavilion, for which the amount of $109,437.55 has been paid, repairs to the "Doecker" pavilions of the Asilo Luis Piñeyro clel Campo, etc." Improvements were also made in field establishments, such as "the construction of four pavilions in the Santa Lucía Colony - Insane Asylum, which will allow 300 inmates to be taken out of Vilardebó Hospital, thus alleviating, in part, the state of overcrowding in that said hospital is located; the works and acquisitions that have enabled the Galán y Rocha Nursing Home Hospital in Paysandú; the acquisition of land adjacent to the San José Hospital for its expansion, repairs to the buildings occupied by the El Salto Children's Asylum and the Artigas and Plores hospitals."
+Some improvements were implemented in other Assistance services, including "acquisition of land adjoining the Eermín Ferreira Hospital, repairs in some rooms of the Maciel Hospital and of surgical instruments for the same, repairs in one of the pavilions of the Pereira Rosell Hospital, increase in the rolling stock of the Permanent Medical Service, increase in the technical administration staff, etc. of the aforementioned service, the works of the Gynecology Pavilion, for which the amount of $109,437.55 has been paid, repairs to the "Doecker" pavilions of the Asilo Luis Piñeyro del Campo, etc." Improvements were also made in field establishments, such as "the construction of four pavilions in the Santa Lucía Colony - Insane Asylum, which will allow 300 inmates to be taken out of Vilardebó Hospital, thus alleviating, in part, the state of overcrowding in that said hospital is located; the works and acquisitions that have enabled the Galán y Rocha Nursing Home Hospital in Paysandú; the acquisition of land adjacent to the San José Hospital for its expansion, repairs to the buildings occupied by the El Salto Children's Asylum and the Artigas and Plores hospitals."
 Also, as noted in the same message, "The movement in the internal services, external, emergency, home and home protection childhood during the year 1915 shows a notable increase compared to previous years, as logical sequence of the implementation of new services and the expansion and improvement of existing ones."

 In 1916, the Assembly resolved to declare a national holiday on May the 1st as a labor holiday.
 Decrees of 25 June 1915 made specific provision "for the safety of railway employees and those engaged in factories, mines and quarries using explosive substances."
 In addition, a decree of 15 November 1918 provided specific regulation of working conditions in the mines.
 In 1916, The Executive Power requested and obtained the establishment of two secondary schools in Montevideo, while another law accorded high school students who had completed the four years of the secondary school curriculum "the right to enter the Schools of Comercio, Agronomy and Veterinary Medicine and in secondary education courses."
 A law of 1916 abolished tuition and examination fees for regulated secondary school students, while authorizing the Executive Branch "to extend the franchise to all regulated or free students, once the state of finances permitted it."
 In 1918 the first law for the safeguarding of employed women and children was adopted, which required the provision of seats for such workers.
 That same year the Executive Power was authorized "to build municipal laundries in all the cities of the coastal and interior departments."